You want to start building off-road races?

 Or do you even try to share it?

-You cannot get everyone engaged or to take initiative if no one knows what comes next, or what the end goal is suppose to look like.
+You cannot get everyone engaged or take initiative if no one knows what comes next, or what the end goal is supposed to look like.

 Your team will be stuck after each action, waiting for you to tell them what to do next.